Deputy Director – Niger

-- Along with the Information Manager, ensure the Conflict Humanitarian Data Centre is up to date and that all standards and internal protocols are respected.
+- Work with Information Manager to ensure the Conflict Humanitarian Data Centre is up to date and that all standards and internal protocols are respected

-- Representation and liaison towards third parties, including NGOs, the UN and international donors.
+- Represent and liaise with third parties, including NGOs, the UN and international donors.

 - Support program development and implementation